OzyDee/Air_Graffiti/air_graff_journal.md

 ## Progress This Week

-In my third week, we’ve brought almost all the pieces together.
+In my third week, I’ve brought almost all the pieces together.
 The camera and UI are working smoothly, and I've integrated the painting tools so that users can spray paint on either a blank canvas or a photo background.
 I’ve refined the look and feel of the brushes and the colour options.

 ## Achievements